-As part of SUNY’s five-year technology plan, SUNY Administration developed an online time and attendance system (TAS) for campuses to implement and replace existing paper time and attendance records for unclassified, non-hourly employees.
-At Buffalo State, we gradually implemented the system by vice president area.
-The President's Office, Finance and Management, Information Services and Systems, Institutional Advancement, Student Affairs, and some Academic Affairs professionals are using the system.
-We are currently rolling it out to Academic Affairs faculty and professionals.
+As part of SUNY’s five-year technology plan, SUNY Administration developed an online time and attendance system (TAS) for campuses to implement and replace existing paper time and attendance records for unclassified employees (excludes hourly and fee pay basis).
+In fall 2012, we began implementing the system by vice president area.
+In fall 2014, the faculty go live.

 We hope you find the online time and attendance system to be easier and more efficient than the paper system.
 Benefits to the system include:

 Guides and Training Resources: (link to login is located in the guides below)

 If you have any questions about the system, accruals, or attendance rules, please contact Human Resource Management at 878-4822.

 Absences Due to Weather Conditions on January 7, 2014 (The Daily Bulletin, 11/14/2014)